 - We ask that parents fill in a 'Registration Form' & 'Celebrating Me form' before they start at the nursery.
 This gives us the information about the child's name, address, siblings, allergies, likes, dislikes, home language & religion (to name a few).
 Parents will be consulted in respect of the care given.

 - You will receive a monthly newsletter highlighting dates for your diaries, news & reminders.
+This will be emailed.
+Let us know if you need a hard copy.

 - You will also receive a bespoke curriculum newsletter tailored to your child's age group.
 This will give information about the upcoming half term with details of trips, visitors, themes, topics, key songs & stories and ideas for home learning